jeffpar/pcjs.v1/README.md

 Learn more about the [JavaScript Machines](/docs/about/) Project and [PCjs](/docs/about/pcjs/).
 To create your own PCjs machines, see the [Documentation](/docs/pcjs/) for details.

-If you have questions or run into any problems, you're welcome to [tweet](http://twitter.com/jeffpar) or [email](mailto:Jeff@pcjs.org).
+If you have questions or run into any problems, feel free to [tweet](http://twitter.com/jeffpar) or [email](mailto:Jeff@pcjs.org).